Credit: Flickr / Ramesh NG / CC BY-SA 2.0

-Ashiana is the in-house restaurant of Sheraton Dubai Creek Hotel and towers and is well-known for its take on Indian cuisine.
-If you are not knowledgeable about Indian dishes, then you could try out taimuri shorba (lamb soup), gosht boti kebab (a grilled starter made up of mutton), murg Ashiana (bands of chicked rolled in a sauce of pepper and spices), murgh tikka (grilled chicken cooked in a curry paste), & butter naan and saffron rice to go with the main course.
-The restaurant may not be the most inexpensive one of all, but its menu & service is impeccable.
+The restaurant at Sheraton Dubai Creek Hotel and is well-known for its Indian cuisine.
+If you are not knowledgeable about Indian dishes, then you could try out taimuri shorba (lamb soup), gosht boti kebab (a grilled starter made up of mutton), Murg Ashiana (chicken rolled in a sauce of pepper and spices), murgh tikka (grilled chicken cooked in a curry paste), and saffron rice as main corse.

 Opening Hours: Daily 7:30 PM to 11:30 PM; Friday Lunch 1:00 PM to 3:00 PM

-Aangan at Dhow Palace Hotel is an award winning restaurant with its specialty being Indian platter.
-The food is perfect to the T, and you really don’t need much help in choosing from the menu as everything is as delicious.
-Number of Indian families as well as outside tourists flock the restaurants for its ambience with a live band and taste that has everybody licking their plate.
+Aangan at Dhow Palace Hotel is an award-winning restaurant with its speciality of Indian cuisine.
+The food is just delicious and you really don't need much help in choosing from the menu as everything is as delicious.
+Tourists, flock the restaurant for its ambience which has a live band.
 Something that you should lay your hands on is tomato curry lamb shank and tandoori.

 Opening Hours: Lunch 12.00 PM to 3.30 PM, Dinner 7.00 PM to 01.00 AM

 Part of the Paragon chain of restaurants from India, Calicut Paragon is an independent and inexpensive restaurant located on street side food bazaar of Karama Dubai.
-Serving Malabar specialties, non vegetarian servings obviously form a major part of its menu.
-Fish curry (fish pieces cooked in South Indian spiced sauce) and chicken biryani (spicy chicken and rice dish cooked in layers which includes lots of raw spices) are its lunch specialties.
+Serving Malabar specialities, non-vegetarian servings obviously form a major part of its menu.
+Fish curry (fish pieces cooked in South Indian spiced sauce) and chicken biryani (spicy chicken and rice dish cooked in layers which includes lots of raw spices) are its specialities.
 Accompaniments with the courses include chutneys, sauces, and curries.
-There’s also a tall glass of buttermilk to be gulped after the meal.

 Opening Hours: Saturday to Thursday 11.30 AM to 4.30 PM, Friday 1.00 PM to 4.30 PM

-Dakshin at Lotus Hotel helps you discover South Indian flavor with live classical music streaming in the background.
-Among favorites are Masala Dosa (pancake stuffed with sautéed potatoes and onion), koondal porichathu (calamari rings dipped in batter and deep fried), onion pakora (onion rings dipped in batter and deep fried) and egg masala appam (pancake made from egg batter and vegetables).
-Hard core non vegetarians could try out murg tikka masala and mutton biryani with kulcha.
+Dakshin at Lotus Hotel helps you discover South Indian flavour with live classical music streaming in the background.
+Among favourites are Masala Dosa (pancake stuffed with sautéed potatoes and onion), koondal porichathu (calamari rings dipped in batter and deep-fried), onion pakora (onion rings dipped in batter and deep-fried) and egg masala appam (pancake made from egg batter and vegetables).
+Hardcore non-vegetarians could try out murg tikka masala and mutton biryani with kulcha.

 Opening Hours: Saturday to Thursday 12 AM to 3 PM, 7 PM to1 AM; Friday 11 AM to 4 PM, 7 PM to 1AM

-Something so inexpensive yet to tantalizing is the best way to describe Delhi Darbar.
-Located on the Karama food streets in the Deira district of Dubai, this place is not the one to attract you for its interiors for they are very simple.
-But its food is simply delicious, very Indian and very aromatic.
+Delhi Darbar, Located on the Karama food street in the Deira district of Dubai, may not attract you for its interiors as is not " so called a posh restaurant", but the food is very delicious and aromatic.
 You could go with dishes like Palak Paneer, Chicken Tikka Masala and Malai Kofta.

 Opening Hours: Saturday to Thursday 9 AM to 1.30 AM; Friday 9 AM to 11.00 AM, 1.30 PM to 12 midnight

-Gazebo is an independent restaurant where you can savor some aromatic Indian culinary food.
-Situated in the Bur Dubai region, its Lucknowi and Hydrebadi curries attract you like a magnet with the achari gosht (lamb curry in sun dried tomato sauce) being the all time favorite.
-Other equally delectable servings are of Pudina Paneer tikka, Chana masala, and poppadums.
+Gazebo is a restaurant where you can enjoy some aromatic Indian culinary food.
+Located in the Bur Dubai region, it's Lucknowi and Hyderabadi curries attract you like a magnet with the achari gosht (lamb curry in sun-dried tomato sauce) is the all-time favourite.
+Other equally mouth-watering servings are Pudina Paneer tikka, Chana masala, and poppadums.